alaudet/raspi-sump/docs/automated_install.md

 The following will automatically install RPi.GPIO if it is not already installed on your Pi.

-    sudo pip install Raspi-Sump
+    sudo pip install --pre Raspi-Sump

-This will copy all the files you need into /home/pi/raspi-sump
+This will copy all the files you need into /usr/local/bin and /home/pi/raspi-sump

 * raspi-sump/raspisump.conf (all configurations for raspisump)
 * raspi-sump/csv (location of waterlevel readings to csv file)